 Contactless Transaction Limits.
 A contactless transaction limit is a terminal configuration setting above which a contactless transaction cannot be performed.
 Some payment networks provide merchants with the option to set these limits; merchants should check with their acquirers for additional information.
+A contactless transaction limit is not the same as a CVM limit.
+There are no contactless transaction limits applied by networks that limit the acceptance of contactless tap for transactions over a limit.
+In the U.S., transactions of any amount may be completed with a contactless tap.

 CVM Limit.
-A CVM limit must be set to determine when CVM processing is required to take place (signature or PIN); below the CVM limit, No CVM could be used or the CVM processing could be skipped (other than in mobile wallet implementations where CDCVM may occur before the mobile device is tapped and regardless of whether the transaction is over or under the CVM limit).
-CVM limits are intended to simplify and speed low-value, low-risk transactions.
-In the U.S., CVMs are compatible with contactless, so a cardholder may tap and optionally sign or enter an online PIN if supported.
-Currently, if merchants choose to process the transaction with global AIDs, CDCVM may be performed by the customer.
+A CVM limit must be set to determine when CVM processing is required to take place (signature or PIN).
+For transactions below the CVM limit, no cardholder verification is performed.
+This outcome is achieved either by using No CVM below the CVM limit or by skipping the CVM process altogether, depending on the related network requirements.
+However, for mobile wallet implementations, on-device cardholder verification may occur in order to activate the wallet, before the mobile device is tapped, and regardless of whether the transaction is over or under the CVM limit.

-8 Also known as the On-Device Cardholder Verification Method (ODCVM).
+CVM limits are intended to simplify and speed up low-value, low-risk transactions.

-If the transaction is above the CVM limit and there is no CVM supported by both the contactless card and the reader, the customer may be required to insert the card.
-To mitigate this, merchants are advised to ensure that signature is supported in each of the contactless kernels (where applicable), even if the merchant has opted out from requiring customers to sign.
+Merchants are also reminded to ensure that signature is supported in the contactless kernels (where applicable), even if the merchant has opted out of requiring customers to sign.
+This will increase the number of instances where a card may be tapped above the CVM limit.

 CVM Processing for U.S. Debit Cards.
 In the U.S., merchants may choose to route debit transactions to the network of their choice.
-To implement this choice for contactless transactions, the U.S. Common Debit AID may be selected for processing.
-If the U.S. Common Debit AID is chosen, the terminal may prompt for online PIN, or process as No CVM, or skip CVM processing, depending on the merchant's implementation and the transaction amount.
-For some, but not all, U.S. Common Debit AIDs, mobile transactions may process with the CDCVM, which may be a biometric.
+To implement this choice for contactless transactions, the U.S. Common

+Debit AID may be selected for processing.3 If the U.S. Common Debit AID is chosen, the terminal may prompt for online PIN,4 process as No CVM, or skip CVM processing, depending on the merchant's implementation and the transaction amount.
 Merchants that have specific routing preferences or offer cashback may want to automatically prompt for online PIN if supported, even if CDCVM is performed.
 Merchants should consult with their acquirers regarding the availability of the CDCVM for the U.S. Common Debit AIDs they support and their requirements for enabling online PIN prompting (in addition to CDCVM).